Kroger: Banner Brand

 Banner Brand items are goods that bear the name of Kroger or its subsidiaries (i.e., Ralphs, King Soopers, etc.) or make reference to them (i.e., Big K), and are offered exclusively within Kroger-owned stores.
 These products are marketed to customers as budget-friendly, and account for over $13 billion in annual sales.
 Many of Kroger's health and beauty goods, one of the company's fastest-growing private label categories, are manufactured by third-party providers; these products include goods like ibuprofen and contact lens solution.

 Private Selection

 Products marked Private Selection are offered to compare with gourmet brands or regional brands that may be considered more upscale than the standard Kroger brand products.

 Simple Truth

 Simple Truth is Kroger's flagship natural and organic brand, and has grown quickly since its launch in 2012.
 The brand's launch marked the first time Kroger had delved into making its own gluten-free products, including flour mixes, bread, etc. The Simple Truth brand became the first Kroger offering to be introduced in China, on Alibaba's Tmall platform.
 Simple Truth reached $2 billion in annual sales in 2018.

+Smart Way

+Smart Way is Kroger's budget-priced private label line that includes around 150 products.
+This line, which launched in two waves starting in September 2022, consolidates 16 legacy brands at a "new opening price-point."